Behind every great Betting System is a great Bankroll Management

-To determine if a betting system is suitable for your Uncle Point, the Maximum Drawdown is an excellent starting point.
+To determine if a betting system is suitable for your Uncle Point, the Maximum Drawdown (MaxDD) is an excellent starting point.

-Moreover, you reduce the chances to miss the positive expected returns of a system due to an early exit from the investment, and there is also enough money to keep betting at the same pace without changing the staking plan.
+Consequently, you reduce the chances to miss the positive expected returns of a system due to an early exit from the investment, and there is also enough money to keep betting at the same pace without changing the staking plan.

-Consequently, a solid Uncle Point must have an additional units number well above the MaxDD of a betting system.
+For all those reasons, a solid Uncle Point must have an additional units number well above the MaxDD of a betting system.

 Even more so, if the system is in the early stage because the small sample size could not provide a reliable MaxDD.
 Also, the lower the yield and the longer the odds to bet on, the greater the effects of variance that can lead to a larger MaxDD.